sgharms/LatinIRB/README.markdown

   LatinVerb.new %w(amō   amāre  amāvī  amatum)

-## EXECUTING METHODS

-Every verb in latin is a "vector" comprised of the voice / mood / tense / number / and person

 ### CHART VIEW

 To view the chart of a verb, use LatinVerb.chart.
 This is a basic chart that will look familiar to students.

+## EXECUTING METHODS

+Every verb in latin is a "vector" comprised of the voice / mood / tense / number / and person.

 ### SINGULAR VECTOR

-As such methods are of the form
+As such methods are of the form:

   (active|passive)\_voice\_(indicative|subjunctive)\_mood\_(present|imperfect|perfect|pastperfect|futureperfect|etc.)tense\_(first|second|third)\_person\_(singular|plural)\_number

 This will return a single value.
 Where the result is ambiguous (e.g. 'number' is not provided) multiple values are returned.  an exhaustive list of options follows below.

 ### MULTIPLEX VECTORS

-Several convenience methods exist which load multiple tenses at the same time such as "present system" or "perfect system".
-These methods load the tenses into the @collections iVar associated with the LatinVerb.
-This value can be accessed as @collections is shared per attr\_reader
+Several convenience methods exist which load multiple vectors at the same time such as "present tense."
+For their invocation, see below

 ### Comprehensive List of Singular Vectors